Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Numerical verification

-To test the versatility of the proposed protocol, we artificially reduce $T_{1},T_2$ times for every qubit by a factor of 10, and construct a new noise model with the least noisy cycle infidelity $\sim 0.23$ with negligible input from depolarization.
-In this settings, due to comparable contributions from damping and pure dephasing channels, the quality of single parameter extrapolation degrades, as demonstrated in figure \ref{fig:histograms}b.
-Yet, the protocol still manages to reduce typical error by a factor of $3$ compared to the least noisy circuit layouts.
-The performance of the protocol can be further improved in this case by performing a multidimensional extrapolation, as per protocol requirements, over $d+1 = 4$ circuit layouts, as shown in figure \ref{fig:histograms}c: in this case CLP-ZNE suppresses the error by the factor of $9$ compared to the cycle $\mathcal{C}_1$.
-The noisiest cycle out of four considered is depicted as $\mathcal{C}_2$ here.
-The associated curves for the remaining two cycles would lie between the curves for $\mathcal{C}_1$ and $\mathcal{C}_2$ in figure \ref{fig:histograms}c.
+To test the versatility of the proposed protocol, we artificially reduce $T_{1},T_2$ times for every qubit by a factor of 10, which increases the relative contribution of these processes to the overall noise profile.
+The resultant noise model has the least noisy cycle infidelity $\sim 0.23$ with negligible input from depolarization.
+In this setting, due to comparable contributions from damping and pure dephasing channels, the quality of single-parameter extrapolation degrades, as demonstrated in green in Fig.~\hyperref[fig:histograms]{2(b)}.
+Yet the protocol still reduces typical error by a factor of $3$ compared to the least noisy circuit layouts.
+The performance of the protocol can be further improved in this case by performing a multidimensional extrapolation, as per protocol requirements, over $d+1 = 4$ qubit cycles (48 circuit layouts), as shown in orange in Fig.~\hyperref[fig:histograms]{2(b)}.
+In this case CLP-ZNE suppresses the error by a factor of $9$ compared to the cycle $C_1$.
 Overall, these simulations demonstrate the CLP-ZNE protocol utility in various practically relevant conditions, expanding its applicability range compared to the analytical expectations.

-In figure \ref{fig:ZNE_example} we exemplify a typical realization of CLP-ZNE protocol for the same settings as in figure \ref{fig:histograms}a.
-For illustration, the simulation was conducted using finite statistics, using $10^4$ shots for measuring \eqref{sk_model} in X and Z bases for every circuit layout, demonstrating the stability of the mitigated value with respect to the finite statistics.
-Detailed analytical estimates on the effect of statistical error on the error mitigation efficiency is presented in Appendix~\ref{sec:shot noise}.
+Circuits of square grid connectivity demonstrate comparable results.
+Figure~\ref{fig:histograms^2} depicts the error distributions obtained before and after the mitigation for the noise parameters of \textsc{NClusterBackend}.
+In this case CLP-ZNE suppresses the typical error by a factor of 9 compared to least noisy cycle $C_1$.
+In Fig.~\ref{fig:ZNE_example}, we exemplify a typical realization of the CLP-ZNE protocol for the same settings as in Fig.~\hyperref[fig:histograms]{2(a)}.
+For illustration, the simulation was conducted with finite statistics, using $10^4$ shots per $X$ and $Z$ bases for measuring the observable Eq.~\eqref{sk_model} in every circuit layout, demonstrating the stability of the mitigated value with respect to finite statistics.
+Detailed analytical estimates on the effect of statistical error on the error-mitigation efficiency are presented in Appendix~\ref{sec:shot noise}.
+The result is also contrasted with the LP-ZNE protocol, with extrapolation performed over the same number of circuit layouts chosen randomly.